Outliers-ThreatDetection/Outliers_KSBhalajiKharthik/README.md

 # Threat Detection by Video Classification with Alert System

-This repository contains the dataset and code for the Machine Learning model developed by our team for the Honeywell Smart City Hackathon
+This repository contains the dataset and code for the Machine Learning model developed for the Honeywell Smart City Hackathon.

+There are many ways to find whether a person is under threat.
+One way is to understand their gestures.
+We try to provide an enhanced security system using gesture recognition, which works by analyzing people's gestures and alerting the authorities on a real time basis.

 ## Team : Outliers